ibm-cloud-docs/overview/ibm-cloud-platform.md

 For more information, see the [Enterprise account architecture](/docs/enterprise-account-architecture) white paper and the [best practices for setting up an enterprise](/docs/enterprise-management?topic=enterprise-management-enterprise-best-practices).

-## IBM Cloud catalog
+## {{site.data.keyword.Bluemix_notm}} catalog
 {: #catalog}

-Discover all that IBM Cloud has to offer.
+Discover all that {{site.data.keyword.cloud_notm}} has to offer.
 From services, software, and [deployable architectures](#x10293733){: term} ranging from containers, compute, security, data, AI, and more, find what you need to transform your business.

 The available services include options for compute, storage, networking, end-to-end developer solutions for app development, testing and deployment, security management services, traditional and open source databases, and cloud-native services.
-The lifecycle and operations of services are the responsibility of IBM.
+The lifecycle and operations of services are the responsibility of {{site.data.keyword.IBM_notm}}.

 You can also find a number of software products, including [Cloud Paks](https://www.youtube.com/watch?v=DzFhhSR8SSs){: external}, Terraform-based templates, Helm charts, and Operators.
 The preconfigured software solutions help you build faster.
 And, with a simplified installation process, you can get started quickly.
 You manage the deployment and configuration of the software on your own compute resources.

-If you're looking for more robust solutions for your enterprise business goals, IBM Cloud offers deployable architectures that use cloud automation for deploying common architectural patterns that combine one or more cloud resources that are designed for easy deployment, scalability, and modularity.
+If you're looking for more robust solutions for your enterprise business goals, {{site.data.keyword.cloud_notm}} offers deployable architectures that use cloud automation for deploying common architectural patterns that combine one or more cloud resources that are designed for easy deployment, scalability, and modularity.

 And, if you're looking for help in your journey to cloud, check out our professional services.
-Browse your options for scheduling a consultation with technical experts depending on your needs, such as cloud migration, creating business solutions with IBM Garage, or developing a container security solution that works for you.
+Browse your options for scheduling a consultation with technical experts depending on your needs, such as cloud migration, creating business solutions with {{site.data.keyword.IBM_notm}} Garage, or developing a container security solution that works for you.

 The catalog supports command-line interfaces (CLIs) and a RESTful API for you to use to retrieve information about existing products.
 {: tip}